-Note/s: Excluded RUSS1001, RUSS2001, RUSS1115.
-No
+Excluded: RUSS1001, RUSS2001, RUSS1115

-knowledge of the Russian language is required
+Note/s: No knowledge of the Russian language is required

 A survey of Russian literature and society in the 19th century.
 Representative works from 6 major writers (Pushkin, Gogol, Lermontov, Turgenev, Tolstoy, Dostoevsky) are studied in English translation both as literature and as a reflection of the society which produced them.
 Assessment: 3 essay-type assignments.